VityaSchel/ps4-app-merge-pkgs/README.md

 ## How to use it

 1. Download and install the merger itself on your PS4 (IV0000-PKGM40924_00-MERGEFILES000000.pkg) in [releases](https://github.com/VityaSchel/ps4-app-merge-pkgs/releases)
 2. Download the `splitter` binary for your OS in [releases](https://github.com/VityaSchel/ps4-app-merge-pkgs/releases), drag it to your terminal and as a paramter drag the pkg you want to split.
+   - This program will output splitted pkg files in 15 gb chunks in the current terminal directory.
+   - For example, this is the resulting command to split detroit become human game: `/Users/me/Downloads/splitter /Users/me/Downloads/Detroit.Become.Human.pkg` (assuming you've downloaded splitter to your Downloads directory along with Detroit.Become.Human.pkg)
+   - You can adjust this size by providing `-c` option which is chunk size in bytes.
+For example, `./splitter -c 30000000000 ./Detroit.Become.Human.pkg` this splits pkg in 30 gb chunks (30 * 1000 * 1000 * 1000)
-This program will output splitted pkg files in 5 gb chunks in the current terminal directory.
-You can adjust this size by recompiling splitter source code (see below).
-For example this is the resulting command to split detroit become human game: `/Users/me/Downloads/splitter /Users/me/Downloads/Detroit.Become.Human.pkg` If it does not respond, wait patiently and look if .pkgpart files started to appear in the directory where you run this command.
+   - After starting splitter, wait patiently and look if .pkgpart files started to appear in the directory where you run this command.
 3. Transfer these splitted parts to your flash drive
 4. After you plug-in your flash drive to your ps4, you have to move these splitted parts to very specific directory: /data/pkg_merger. **It won't exist by default, you must create it in /data directory**.
 MAKE SURE TO WRITE `pkg_merger` CORRECT!
 Otherwise this app won't be able to see your splitted pkgs.
 To copy from usb to /pkg/merger, you should use ps4 xplorer 2.0 from homebrew store, nothing else worked for me, for example FTP simply does not allow you to move files from usb to hdd.
    1. Go into /mnt/usb0 (usually usb0 but can also be usb1, usb2 and so on).
 In ps4 xplorer you can just press "left" on your D-PAD to instantly open mounted usb directory.
    2. Send these splitted files from /mnt/usb0 to /data/pkg_merger.
 This should take about the same time that took you transferring these files from your pc to flash drive, i.e. 60 mb/s.
 5. Repeat 3 and 4 step for every splitted part of your game.
 Make sure to not rename files as the app expects them to have _001, _002 and similar suffixes.
 6. Open the app on your ps4 and it should see all files in /data/pkg_merger.
-Verify that all parts are there on screen in the list, press any button on controller as promted, confirm merging and the app will start to merge them into single one and place it into internal harddrive (/data/pkg).
+Verify that all parts are there on screen in the list, press any button on controller as prompted, confirm merging and the app will start to merge them into single one and place it into internal harddrive (/data/pkg).
 You must have at least double size of your pkg remaining free space on ps4.
+The app does not keep parts in RAM, it only has 1 mb buffer to concat parts as stream of bytes.
 7. Finally, the resulted file should appear in goldhen debug installer menu (if you selected Debug Settings -> Package source: all or hdd), install it as usual.

 ## Compiling source code